 - 1. Radhakishan S. Damani;

 - 2. Gopikishan S. Damani;

-- 3. Shrikantadevi R. Damani; and
+- 3. Shrikantadevi R. Damani: and

 - 4. Kirandevi G. Damani.

-Our Company confirms that the permanent account number, bank account number, the company registration number of Bright Star and the address of the registrar of companies where Bright Star is registered shall be submitted to the Stock Exchanges at the time of filing of this Draft Red Herring Prospectus with the Stock Exchanges.
+Our Company confirms that the PAN, bank account number, the company registration number of Bright Star and the address of the registrar of companies where Bright Star is registered has been submitted to the Stock Exchanges at the time of filing of the Draft Red Herring Prospectus with the Stock Exchanges.